 Tories to amend Equality Act to make ‘biological sex’ protected characteristic

-The Conservatives have pledged to change the Equality Act to define the protected characteristic of sex as “biological sex”.
+“Changing your clothes does not change who you are”, a Cabinet Minister said on Monday as the Conservative’s laid out plans to amend the Equality Act to define the protected characteristic of sex as “biological sex”.

-They claim the change will make it simpler for service providers for women and girls, such as those running sessions for domestic abuse victims, to prevent biological males from taking part.
+Kemi Badenoch claimed the changes will make it simpler for service providers, such as those running domestic abuse and women’s shelters, to prevent biological males from entering.

+It could result in transgender women being barred from female-only spaces or taking part in women’s sports.

-The Tories say that Labour’s Equality Act has not kept pace with evolving interpretations and is not sufficiently clear on when it means sex and when it means gender.
+The Government said it believes that Labour’s Equality Act has not kept pace with evolving interpretations and is not sufficiently clear on matters of sex and gender.

+The Women and Equalities Minister told LBC: “This is about protecting those who are vulnerable, it is not about stopping trans people from having privacy and dignity.

+“That’s why we have said you should have unisex toilets, a disabled toilet is an example of that, or where there are shared spaces, they should be on the basis of biological sex.”

+“We want people who are trans to be protected as well, people who want to change their clothes should not be able to exploit the laws we have put in place to protect those people who are genuine transgender people, those who suffer gender dysphoria.

+“Just putting on a different set of clothes does not make you transgender.”

-The party says the proposed change to the law will not remove the existing and continuing protections against discrimination on the basis of gender reassignment provided by the Equality Act.
+Ahead of the General Election on July 4, the Tory party has proposed a change to the law will not remove the existing and continuing protections against discrimination on the basis of gender reassignment provided by the Equality Act.

-The sex of those with a Gender Recognition Certificate will still align with their acquired gender in law outside the Equality Act, for example marriage law, as is the status quo.
+The sex of those with a Gender Recognition Certificate will still align with their acquired gender in law outside the Equality Act, for example marriage law.

-Under the new scheme the Conservatives will also establish in law that gender recognition is a reserved matter, with women and equalities minister Kemi Badenoch saying, “it is impracticable for gender recognition regimes to vary in different parts of the country”.
+Under the new scheme the Conservatives will also establish that gender recognition is a reserved matter, with Ms Badenoch saying, “it is impracticable for gender recognition regimes to vary in different parts of the country”.

 Prime Minister Rishi Sunak said: “The safety of women and girls is too important to allow the current confusion around definitions of sex and gender to persist.